-The IPC registers are used to set the Interrupt Priority Level for each source of interrupt.
-Each user interrupt source can be assigned to one of eight priority levels.
-The interrupt sources are assigned to the IFSx, IECx and IPCx registers in the same sequence that they are listed in Table 7-2.
+The interrupt sources are assigned to the IFSx, IECx and IPCx registers in the order of their vector numbers, as shown in Table 7-2.
 For example, the INT0 (External Interrupt 0) is shown as having a vector number and a natural order priority of 0.
-Thus, the INT0IF status bit is found in IFS0<0>, the enable bit in IEC0<0> and the priority bits in the first position of IPC0 (IPC0<2:0>).
+Thus, the INT0IF status bit is found in IFS0<0>, the INT0IE enable bit in IEC0<0> and the INT0IP<2:0> priority bits in the first position of IPC0 (IPC0<2:0>).

 Although they are not specifically part of the interrupt control hardware, two of the CPU control registers contain bits that control interrupt functionality.
-The CPU STATUS register (SR) contains the IPL<2:0> bits (SR<7:5>).
-These indicate the current CPU Interrupt Priority Level.
+The ALU STATUS Register (SR) contains the IPL<2:0> bits (SR<7:5>); these indicate the current CPU interrupt priority level.
 The user may change the current CPU priority level by writing to the IPL bits.

-The CORCON register contains the IPL3 bit, which together with IPL<2:0>, also indicates the current CPU priority level.
+The CORCON register contains the IPL3 bit, which together with IPL<2:0>, indicates the current CPU priority level.
 IPL3 is a read-only bit so that trap events cannot be masked by the user software.